Skvare/civicrm-extension-plugin/README.md

 ```

-This also syn civicrm web assets like:
+This also syncs CiviCRM web assets like:
 * kcfinder
 * extension-compatibility.json
 * ck-options.json